You Can Teach Your Child to Write, Part 2

 When the child has gained skill in copying and narration, it is time to begin working with dictation.
 If you prefer to work with carefully planned and sequenced lessons, there are several good writing curricula such as Imitations in Writing and Language Arts Through Literature that use dictation as a foundation.
 Otherwise, you can simply choose a brief verse, rhyme, or quotation from a good book and dictate it to the child.
 Allow him plenty of time to write, then go over the paper with him, helping him to evaluate and correct the piece.
 You may be shocked to discover that the neat, careful handwriting the child has developed over the past few months of copying has almost completely disappeared!
 As the child turns his attention to capturing on paper words he cannot see, he will be distracted from his former focus on careful letter formation.
 Don’t be alarmed – this is normal and with encouragement and practice will soon correct itself.

 Continue practice with dictation, increasing the length and difficulty of the dictation pieces until you feel that the child has mastered the skills involved.
 Once the student is comfortable with dictation, he will be able to use writing as means of communication, not only in birthday lists and captions for his drawings, but also for letters and stories.
-If you would like to provide supplemental practice in recognizing and correcting errors in punctuation and grammar, the Great Editing Adventure and the Editor-in-Chief workbooks are good resources.
+If you would like to provide supplemental practice in recognizing and correcting errors in punctuation and grammar, Fix-it Grammar from IEW or the Editor-in-Chief series can be helpful.

 Composition: Creative and Expository Writing